 Based on the Lead and Copper Rule Revisions (LCRR) handed down from the Environmental Protection Agency (EPA), community water systems are required to prepare a Lead Service Line (LSL) inventory of all water service pipes running from the water mains in the streets to the water meter inside of buildings served.
-Winsted Water is currently working towards the October 16, 2024 deadline to obtain the required information and complete the service line spreadsheet.
 The overall goal is to locate and inventory the few remaining lead, brass or galvanized lines that may still be in the system.
-Over the next year or so, customers may be asked by Winsted Water Works personnel or our subcontractors to provide access to homes and businesses in order to determine or confirm what materials your water service are made of.
-More information will follow as we move forward with this initiative.
+Over the next year or so, customers may be asked by Winsted Water Works personnel or our subcontractors to provide access to homes and businesses in order to determine or confirm what material your water service is made of.